Updates Regarding International Graduate Students

 Further, Graduate College regulations prohibit a student on probation from take the general comprehensive or final examinations leading to any degree or certificate, nor may he or she receive any graduate degree or certificate.
 Information about the Graduate College's probation and dismissal policies may be found in the Graduate College Manual of Rules and Regulations.

-Q: How should I hold my defense during spring 2021?
+Q: How should I hold my defense during fall 2020?

 A: Defense committees, including students, may plan to participate remotely as long as the coronavirus pandemic conditions persist.
 Since the University has reopened, defenses may also be held on campus as long as University guidelines for COVID precautions are followed.
 Hybrid defenses are also acceptable, i.e., a blend of members, including the student, participating on-campus and remotely.